Biden-Sanders task force proposals could actually move the needle on climate action

 Under a Biden administration, the U.S. may set out to reach 100% clean energy by 2035, and net-zero carbon emissions in new buildings by 2030.

 That’s if the former vice president takes the advice of the climate subcommittee of his joint task force with Senator Bernie Sanders.
 The Unity Task Force released this week a 110-page report detailing policy recommendations for a potential Joe Biden presidency in areas including the economy, immigration, criminal justice, and healthcare.
-But the climate and environment subcommittee, led by Representative Alexandria Ocasio-Cortez and former Secretary John Kerry, produced some of the most progressive proposals, pushing beyond existing goals.
+But the climate and environment subcommittee, led by Representative Alexandria Ocasio-Cortez and former Secretary of State John Kerry, produced some of the most progressive proposals, pushing beyond existing goals.

 “We can and must build a thriving, equitable, and globally competitive clean energy economy that puts workers and communities first and leaves no one behind,” the subcommittee writes in the report, emphasizing the need to fight for environmental justice for communities of color, low-income families, and Indigenous communities, who have borne the brunt of pollution, toxic drinking water, and bad wastewater infrastructure, as well as natural disasters such as Hurricane María and the California wildfires.

-The report stops short of the term “Green New Deal,” but its proposals echo the themes of that progressive framework: reducing the use of fossil fuels and curbing greenhouse gases, while creating good jobs in clean energy.
+The report stops short of the term “Green New Deal,” but its proposals echo the themes of that progressive framework: reducing the use of fossil fuels and curbing greenhouse gases while creating good jobs in clean energy.
 The new plan includes developing new technologies for the transition to renewables, and manufacturing clean energy tools within the U.S., which would create a wealth of jobs (though the report doesn’t specify numbers).
 Those workers would be fully trained, compensated with prevailing wages, and given the opportunity to unionize, and officials will prioritize making that workforce diverse and inclusive.

 The subcommittee pushes for the restoration of multiple environmental regulations that the Trump administration has rolled back, including protections for Bears Ears National Monument, an area important to Native American residents whose boundaries Trump reduced for agricultural and mining use.
-It would increase funding for conservation of natural lands, forests, coasts and oceans, protecting wildlife, all the while building federal programs to help farmers adapt to a new environmental infrastructure.
+It would increase funding for conservation of natural lands, forests, coasts, and oceans, protecting wildlife, all the while building federal programs to help farmers adapt to a new environmental infrastructure.

 On climate and energy, the joint committee proposes a goal of net-zero carbon emissions for new buildings by 2030, and overall by 2050, and the total elimination of carbon pollution from power plants across the country by 2035.
 To reach those goals, it suggests installing 500 million solar panels and 60,000 wind turbines—all American made, for more jobs—and building a federally funded modern electric grid to power communities with clean energy.
 Other measures would promote energy efficiency in housing and regulate car emissions.
 The U.S. would also rejoin the Paris climate accord and ratify the Kigali Amendment, which aims to gradually eliminate hydrofluorocarbons and is already signed by 97 countries and the E.U.